Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/README.md

 Client-Side Patches are pre-compiled data packages for World of Warcraft that are initialized upon launching the game.
 Patches often contain enhancements for the game in the form of improved textures, updated models, and various interface changes (like custom loading screens or music).
 These patches are shared in `.MPQ` format and stored in the `World of Warcraft\Data` folder.

-The best place to find patches you may be interested in includes the now defunct [Model Changing Network](https://model-changing.net/) and [Modcraft.io](https://web.archive.org/web/20210123222835/www.modcraft.io/index.php) websites through the [Wayback Machine](https://web.archive.org/web/20210123222835/www.modcraft.io/index.php), and various private server forums around the internet.
+The best place to find patches you may be interested in includes [WoW  Modding](https://www.wowmodding.net/), the now defunct [Modcraft.io](https://web.archive.org/web/20210123222835/www.modcraft.io/index.php) through the [Wayback Machine](https://web.archive.org/web/20210123222835/www.modcraft.io/index.php), and various private server forums around the internet.

 Applying certain patches may have an impact on your client's performance, so be wary of your framerate.
-In addition, running many patches has been known to max out the 2GB of available memory the Wrath of the Lich King client has access to, leading to random game crashes.
-You can (usually) remedy this problem by using [Large Address Aware](https://www.techpowerup.com/forums/threads/large-address-aware.112556/) (if you have enough memory) to allow the client access up to 4GB of available memory.
+In addition, running many (or large) patches has been known to max out the 2GB of available memory the Wrath of the Lich King client has access to, leading to random game crashes.
+You can (usually) remedy this problem by using [WoWPatcher](https://github.com/anzz1/WoWPatcher335) or [Large Address Aware](https://www.techpowerup.com/forums/threads/large-address-aware.112556/) (if you have enough memory) to allow the client access up to 4GB of available memory, but be sure to make a backup of the executable in the event you need to revert to it at a later date.

 It is important to mention that because of the way many files are shared between different systems in the game, some patches may have unforeseen issues and not all patches are compatible with one another, so you must be careful about which ones you decide to add to your installation.
 As a general rule of thumb, patches that both effect the same item(s) (such as lighting, animations, models, textures, music, etc.) may not be compatible with one another.